snlederman/data-mining-project/README.md

 - The translate argument can be used with other arguments, in which case it will be implemented last, or by itself.
 - The translate argument will create a new column, if it does not exist, next to the translated column with the suffix "_language"
 - To see the available languages insert "languages" as the argument for LANGUAGE
-- Usage example: -translate product_details name
+- Usage example: -translate product_details name en
--> translates table "product_details", column "name" and insert translation to column "name_en"
+-> translates table "product_details", column "name" and insert translation to english in column "name_en"